 At the end of a preliminary or semi-final round, judges will meet to discuss the marks awarded to each competitor and, where applicable, select the competitors to continue into the next round.
-Generally, the marking schedules will be used as a guide to selecting the semi-finalists and finalists: semi-finalists will generally be selected as being the top four competitors across the preliminary rounds.
+Generally, the marking schedules will be used as a guide to selecting the semi-finalists and finalists: semi-finalists should generally be selected as being the top four competitors across the preliminary rounds.

-Should you have any questions, please do not hesitate to contact your university competition organiser.
+We are grateful that you are able to act as a judge in this competition.
+Should you have any questions, please do not hesitate to contact the student competition organiser or the MinterEllisonRuddWatts coordinator Hannah Jaques.